tenman/emulsion-addons/readme.txt

 With the automatic contrast function linked to the background color setting, you can easily set the color scheme.

 Use with [wp-scss plugin](https://wordpress.org/plugins/wp-scss/) to automatically compile the theme scss files.

-You can reset the theme style for each post.
+Add a meta box to the theme post editor.
+This feature allows you to stop theme styles or remove headers.
 Interference with non-theme styles such as page builder and block editor can be kept to a minimum.
-Theme functionality is modularized, so you can remove headers and footers and initialize styles for each template as needed.

 Contains detailed documentation for the theme

 == Installation ==